 Examples of conduct and activities that may violate the Anti-Kickback Statute include, but are not limited to:

-• Offering gifts, loans, rebates, services, or anything of value to a patient who utilizes or may utilize HSF services;
+- Offering gifts, loans, rebates, services, or anything of value to a patient who utilizes or may utilize USA Health services;

-• Discounts or payments offered by suppliers and vendors intended to induce business referrals from HSF; or
+- Discounts or payments offered by suppliers and vendors intended to induce business referrals from USA Health; or

-Violations of the Anti-Kickback Statute may result in criminal sanctions including imprisonment for up to five (5) years and a fine of up to twenty-five thousand dollars ($25,000) per violation, or both.
-In addition to criminal sanctions, violators may be excluded from participation in federal health care programs, civilly fined up to fifty thousand dollars ($50,000) per violation, and assessed a monetary penalty of up to three (3) times the total amount of remuneration offered, paid, solicited or received.
+- Violations of the Anti-Kickback Statute may result in criminal sanctions including imprisonment for up to five (5) years and a fine or both.
+In addition to criminal sanctions, violators may be excluded from participation in federal health care programs, civilly fined per violation, and assessed a monetary penalty of up to three (3) times the total amount of remuneration offered, paid, solicited or received.
 An Anti-Kickback Statute violation may also subject the violator to penalties under the False Claims Act.

-Violations of the Stark Law may result in civil penalties, including denial of payment for the designated health service, refund of amounts collected from improperly submitted claims, a civil monetary penalty of up to fifteen thousand dollars ($15,000) for each service a person knows or should know was provided in violation of the Stark Law, a civil money penalty of up to one hundred thousand dollars ($100,000) for each arrangement or scheme which the physician knows or should know has a principle purpose of assuring referrals, damages of up to three (3) times the amount of the monetary penalty, and exclusion from federal health care programs.
+Violations of the Stark Law may result in civil penalties, including denial of payment for the designated health services, and refund of amounts collected from improperly submitted claims.
+A civil monetary penalty is assessed for each service a person knows or should know was provided in violation of the Stark Law, or each arrangement or scheme which the physician knows or should know has a principle purpose of assuring referrals.
+Damages may be assessed up to three (3) times the amount of the monetary penalty, and exclusion from federal health care programs.
 Violation of the Stark Law may also result in penalties under the False Claims Act.

 d.
 Civil Monetary Penalties Law.
 The federal Civil Monetary Penalties ("CMP") law covers an array of fraudulent and abusive activities and is very similar to the False Claims Act (discussed above).
 For example, the CMP law prohibits a person from offering or transferring remuneration to a beneficiary that such person knows or should know is likely to influence the beneficiary to order items or services from a particular provider or supplier for which payment may be made under the Medicare and Medicaid programs.
 The CMP law also prohibits a health care provider from presenting, or causing to be presented, claims for services that the provider knows or should know were:

 e.
 Federal Program Fraud Civil Remedies Act.
-For false claims or statements under one hundred and fifty thousand dollars ($150,000), the Program Fraud Civil Remedies Act ("PFCRA") provides for an administrative process to find liability, to impose civil penalties, and to make the federal health care programs whole.
-The penalties for violating the PFCRA are five thousand dollars ($5,000) per false claim and two (2) times the amount of the claim, if the claim was actually paid.
+For false claims or statements, the Program Fraud Civil Remedies Act ("PFCRA") provides for an administrative process to find liability, to impose civil penalties, and to make the federal health care programs whole.
+The penalties for violating the PFCRA are assessed per false claim plus two (2) times the amount of the claim, if the claim was actually paid.
 If a person is found to have violated the law, the government may commence an action to suspend or exclude the provider from participation in the federal health care programs.

 f.
 Obstruction of Proceedings, Audits or Investigations.
 It is a crime to willfully prevent, obstruct, mislead, delay, influence or impede or attempt to prevent, obstruct, mislead, delay, influence or impede an investigation, audit or proceeding.
 Persons who alter, destroy, mutilate, conceal or falsify a record or document with the intent to impede, obstruct or influence an investigation, audit or proceeding may be subject to prosecution.
 Penalties for these crimes may include a fine, imprisonment of up to five (5) years, or both, or up to twenty (20) years, depending upon the conviction.

 g.
 Alabama False Claims Act.
 The Alabama FCA makes it a felony to make or cause to be made or to assist in the preparation of any false statement, representation, or omission of a material fact in any claim for Medicaid payment or for any claim for medical benefits from the Medicaid Agency, if the person has the intent to defraud or deceive and knows that the statement, representation or omission is false.
-Violators may be fined not more than ten thousand dollars ($10,000) or imprisoned for not less than one (1) nor more than five (5) years, or both.
+Violators may be fined, or imprisoned for not less than one (1) nor more than five (5) years, or both.

 i.
 Alabama Medicaid Regulations.
 Pursuant to the Alabama Medicaid regulations, when there has been fraud or abuse against the Medicaid program, in addition to the criminal penalties discussed above, administrative sanctions may also be imposed.
 These sanctions include, among other things, suspension of Medicaid payments, suspension of Medicaid participation, termination of Medicaid participation, and restitution.
 The Medicaid program defines fraud for these purposes as "an intentional deception or intentional misrepresentation made by a person with the knowledge that the deception could result in some unauthorized personal benefit or unauthorized benefit to some other person."
 Abuse is defined as "provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in unnecessary cost to the Medicaid program or in reimbursement for services which are not medically necessary or that fail to meet professionally recognized standards for health care."
 Examples of Medicaid fraud and abuse include the following: